 4) Everyone loves cheese…but putting so much on a pizza ruins it for me on the taste level as well as the heaviness of it.
 Literally, a pizza dough that collapses in your hand at the weight of the toppings is sort of…well American chain pizza takeout.
 And if you are into that, well, I'm not sure why you are reading this....

-5) Fresh parmesan cheese (or Romano cheese if you prefer that taste) sprinkled on top and a little crushed red pepper flakes really add a lot to any pizza.
+5) Fresh parmesan cheese (the real Parmigiano Reggiano), or pecorino Romano cheese if you prefer that taste, sprinkled on top and a little crushed red pepper flakes really add a lot to any pizza.

 How to cook homemade pizza?